-Consequently, and with the arrival of COVID – 19, unemployment has increased in this sector, with only little progress that may suggest that the situation has improved.
-There has been an increase in the unemployment rate in tourist activities by 17.3% in the third quarter of the year, in the middle of the high season, compared to 10.7% in 2019.
-This represents a major regression of the achievements made up to the moment when the pandemic has arrived, thus slowing down the empowerment of women in tourism and all the opportunities offered to them in the face of equality between the sexes, something that in the words of the World Tourism Organization is a clear factor that produces a large multiplier effect on employment.
+Consequently, and with the arrival of COVID – 19, unemployment has increased in this sector, with hardly any progress that could suggest that the situation has improved.
+There has been an increase in the unemployment rate in tourism activities by 17.3% in the third quarter of the year, in the middle of the high season, compared to 10.7% in 2019.
+This represents a great regression of the achievements made up to the moment when the pandemic has arrived, thus slowing down the empowerment of women in tourism and all the opportunities offered to them in the face of equality between the sexes, something that in the words of the World Tourism Organization is a clear factor that produces a large multiplier effect on employment.
 Alessandra Priante, director of the regional department for Europe of the World Tourism Organization (UNWTO), has stated that it is estimated that in Spain the tourism situation prior to the arrival of COVID – 19 can be reached in the best of cases by the end of year 2021 or early 2022.

 IMPETU has three phases

-The first phase focuses on women graduated in Tourism whose situation has been affected due to COVID – 19, offering online training in which knowledge about personal marketing and employability is acquired and online mentoring formed by professionals in the different areas of tourism.
+- The first phase focuses on women graduated in Tourism whose situation has been affected due to COVID – 19, offering online training in which knowledge about personal marketing and employability is acquired and online mentoring formed by professionals in the different areas of tourism.

-The second phase focuses on women workers in the service sector of the tourism in order to hold workshops through which they will be informed about the situation of women in tourism, as well as offer tools on empowerment possibilities, raise awareness in rights and favor the creation of networks and / or inclusion in already established organizations.
+- The second phase focuses on women workers in the service sector of the tourism in order to hold workshops through which they will be informed about the situation of women in tourism, as well as offer tools on empowerment possibilities, raise awareness in rights and favor the creation of networks and / or inclusion in already established organizations.

-The third phase of the project focuses on female managers of the tourism sector with the aim of raising awareness and sensitizing them about the causes and consequences of being one of the largest recipient sectors of female immigration, the economic and social impact both at origin and destination.
+- The third phase of the project focuses on female managers of the tourism sector with the aim of raising awareness and sensitizing them about the causes and consequences of being one of the largest recipient sectors of female immigration, the economic and social impact both at origin and destination.